 - Read the MSDS and labels for all of the products you work with. - Know all of the hazards (fire/explosion, health, chemical reactivity, corrosivity, pressure) of the products you work with. - Know which products you work with are compressed gases and check the label, not the cylinder colour, to identify the gas. - Inspect all incoming cylinders before storing to ensure they are undamaged and properly labelled. - Check that the cylinder was last tested within the required time. - Store compressed gas cylinders separately, away from processing and handling areas. - Store compressed gas cylinders in cool, dry, well-ventilated areas, away from incompatible materials and ignition sources.
 Ensure that the storage temperature does not exceed 52°C (125°F). - If compressed gas cylinders are stored outside, use a well-drained, securely fenced area.
 Keep them on a raised concrete pad or non-combustible rack.
 Protect cylinders from the weather and do not allow them to stand directly on wet soil as this can cause corrosion. - Compressed gas cylinders are to be securely fastened in place in the upright position.
-Never roll, drag, or drop cylinders or permit them to strike each other. - Move cylinders in handcarts or other devices designed for moving cylinders. - Always transport cylinders with valve caps or other valve protection in place. - Leave the cylinder valve protection cap in place until the cylinder is secured and ready for use. - Discharge compressed gases safely using devices, such as pressure regulators, approved for the particular gas. - Never force connections or use homemade adaptors. - Ensure that equipment is compatible with cylinder pressure and contents. - Carefully check all cylinder-to-equipment connections before use and periodically during use, to be sure they are tight, clean, in good condition and not leaking. - Carefully open all valves, slowly, pointed away from you and others, using the proper tools. - Remove regulators and close all valves when cylinders are not in use.
+Never roll, drag, or drop cylinders or permit them to CPE each other. - Move cylinders in handcarts or other devices designed for moving cylinders. - Always transport cylinders with valve caps or other valve protection in place. - Leave the cylinder valve protection cap in place until the cylinder is secured and ready for use. - Discharge compressed gases safely using devices, such as pressure regulators, approved for the particular gas. - Never force connections or use homemade adaptors. - Ensure that equipment is compatible with cylinder pressure and contents. - Carefully check all cylinder-to-equipment connections before use and periodically during use, to be sure they are tight, clean, in good condition and not leaking.